Published: 23rd September 2020

 Could I inspire you a little bit?
 Have you discovered your dream programme within the highlighted programmes of the TU Darmstadt?
 Then be sure to check which language requirements must be met and if needed take classes offered by the Language Centre.
 If you're still unsure, the International Officers of the responsible department will help you quickly with advice.

-Hey, I’m Ngoc and I am studying Sustainable Urban Development, a joint degree programme, in my second semester at TU Darmstadt.
+Hey, I’m Ngoc and I am studying Sustainable Urban Development, a joint degree programme, at TU Darmstadt.
 This means I can do part of my degree in Vietnam at the Vietnamese German University in Ho Chi Minh City – I'm really looking forward to that!
 With my English-language programme, I feel very well prepared for an international career.
 Are you starting at TU Darmstadt soon?
 Then maybe we’ll see each other there.